MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/data-residency-eu-geo.md

 > - For a new Yammer Enterprise network, Microsoft will store Yammer message bodies and files in legacy Yammer Groups at rest only in the Yammer Enterprise network Geo.
 > - Files in Office 365 Connected Groups will be stored in SharePoint Online per your SharePoint Online data residency policy.

-## Features not available for tenants in the EU Geo
+## Features not available for Yammer Enterprise networks in the EU Geo

-The following Yammer features are not available for tenants in the EU Geo:
+The following Yammer features are not available for Yammer Enterprise networks in the EU Geo:

 - [All external messaging features](../work-with-external-users/external-messaging-faq.md):